The Third Dupseng Rinpoche

 From 2008 to 2011, Rinpoche entered the traditional Karma Kagyu three year and three month retreat under the guidance of Ven.
 Lama Sherap Gyaltsen Rinpoche in Karma Ngedon Palbar Ling Retreat center at Sarangkot Mountain, in Pokhara.

 Rinpoche also received various transmissions from great masters such as Kalachakra from His Holiness the 14th Dalai Lama at Drepung Monastery, Kagyu Ngagzog from HH Shamar Rinpoche in Delhi, and Do Joe Bum Zang and Dudjom Chokhor from His Holiness the late Trulshig Rinpoche in Kathmandu.

-At present, Rinpoche holds the main responsibility as retreat master for the three year and three month Karma Kagyu lineage retreat in Sarangkot mountain, where there are currently 17 lamas practicing.
-Rinpoche also takes care of Jangchub Choling Monastery, Vikrama Shilla Buddhist Institute, Dupgyud Choling Monastery, Kagyu Institute for Buddhist studies, with 130 monks, and Tharpa Choling nunnery in Muktinath, with 48 nuns.
+Besides the activities as retreat master Rinpoche also takes care of Jangchub Choling Monastery, Vikrama Shilla Buddhist Institute, Dupgyud Choling Monastery, with a total of 160 monks, as well as Kagyu Institute for Buddhist studies and Tharpa Choling nunnery in Muktinath, with 48 nuns.

 The Second Dupseng Rinpoche1912 - 1976